 “And Sparrow?”
 Derek asked.

 “And you think I am?”
 Derek said, pushing past the new guy to stand in front of Agent.
-“The team broke up that day,” he said.
+“The team broke up that day,” he said, glaring at his old teammate.
 “You and I tried keeping it together for a while by ourselves, and that didn’t work out so well, either.
 What makes you think getting a newbie would make any difference?”

 “Four new members.”
 Agent corrected him.
 “Earthborn isn’t the only person I asked.”